mdodell/mdodell/README.md

 ## 🧑🏻‍💻 About Me
 I'm Mitchell, a recent graduate of Brandeis University studying Computer Science 💻 and Business 👔.
-I am currently working at [Hubspot](https://www.hubspot.com/) as a Software Engineer on the Integrations Experience Team.
+I am currently working at [Hubspot](https://www.hubspot.com/) as a Software Engineer on the App Lifecycle Frontend Team using React and Typescript.

 When I'm not at my computer coding, you can find me:
 * 🪁 Flying my drone